 Assessment CAP 2020+

-On 1 June 2018 the Commission presented a single legal proposal for the future CAP: “Proposal for a REGULATION OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL establishing rules on support for strategic plans to be drawn up by Member States under the Common agricultural policy (CAP Strategic Plans) and financed by the European Agricultural Guarantee Fund (EAGF) and by the European Agricultural Fund for Rural Development (EAFRD) and repealing Regulation (EU) No 1305/2013 of the European Parliament and of the Council and Regulation (EU) No 1307/2013 of the European Parliament and of the Council.
+On 1 June 2018, the Commission presented a single legal proposal for the future CAP: “Proposal for a REGULATION OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL establishing rules on support for strategic plans to be drawn up by Member States under the Common agricultural policy (CAP Strategic Plans) and financed by the European Agricultural Guarantee Fund (EAGF) and by the European Agricultural Fund for Rural Development (EAFRD) and repealing Regulation (EU) No 1305/2013 of the European Parliament and of the Council and Regulation (EU) No 1307/2013 of the European Parliament and of the Council.

-The proposal introduced a number of new elements, e.g. the eco-schemes and sectoral interventions under Pillar 1 and streamlines the measures under the rural development interventions.
+The proposal introduced several new elements, e.g. the eco-schemes and sectoral interventions under Pillar 1, and streamlined the measures under rural development interventions.
 A detailed analysis of each element is presented in the table below.
-This document presents a first assessment of the CAP proposal in terms of its contribution to achieving water resource protection and promoting adaptation to climate change.
-The document is split into three sections: 1) a summary highlighting the budgetary changes and brief conclusions on how the CAP proposal address environmental objectives in general and water management and adaptation to climate change, specifically; 2) a brief summary of the on-going discussions in the Agriculture and Fisheries Council; and 3) an analysis of the CAP proposal per article.
-The full text can be found here.
+This document presents an initial assessment of the CAP proposal in terms of its contribution to protecting water resources and promoting adaptation to climate change.
+The document is split into three sections: 1) a summary highlighting the budgetary changes and brief conclusions on how the CAP proposal addresses environmental objectives in general, water management and adaptation to climate change in particular; 2) a brief summary of the ongoing discussions in the Agriculture and Fisheries Council; and 3) an analysis of the CAP proposal per article.

 start: